+Belonging

+- Positive Relationship with a caring adult

+- 2. An inclusive environment

+- 3. A safe environment

+Heart

+Independence

-Belonging Positive Relationship with a caring adult An inclusive environment A safe environment Mastery 4.
-Engagement in Learning 5.
-Opportunity for Mastery Heart Health Independence 6.
-Opportunity to see oneself as an active participant in the future 7.
-Opportunity for self-determination Generosity 8.
-Opportunity to value and practice service for others Head Hands
+- 6. Opportunity to see oneself as an active participant in the future. - 7.
+Opportunity for self-determination

+Mastery

+- 4. Engagement in Learning - 5.
+Opportunity for Mastery

+Health

+Generosity

+8. Opportunity to value and practice service for others

+Head

+Hands

 Oklahoma State University, in compliance with Title VI and VII of the Civil Rights Act of 1964, Executive Order 11246 as amended, and Title IX of the Education Amendments of 1972 (Higher Education Act), the Americans with Disabilities Act of 1990, and other federal and state laws and regulations, does not discriminate on the basis of race, color, national origin, genetic information, sex, age, sexual orientation, gender identity, religion, disability, or status as a veteran, in any of its policies, practices or procedures.
 This provision includes, but is not limited to admissions, employment, financial aid, and educational services.
-The Director of Equal Opportunity, 408 Whitehurst, OSU, Stillwater, OK 74078-1035; Phone 405-744-5371; email: eco@okstate.edu has been designated to handle inquiries regarding non-discrimination oplices.
-Director of Equal Opportunity, or statly who believes that discriminatory practices have been engaged in based on gender may discuss his or her concerns and file informal or formal complaints of possible violations of Title IX with OSU's Title IX Coordinator 405-744-9154.
+The Director of Equal Opportunity, 408 Whitehurst, OSU, Stillwater, OK 74078-1035; Phone 405-744-5371; email: eco@okstate.edu has been designated to handle inquiries regarding non-discrimination policies: Director of Equal Opportunity.
+Any person (student, faculty, or staff) who believes that discriminatory practices have been engaged in based on gender may discuss his or her concerns and file informal or formal complaints of possible violations of Title IX Coordinator 405-744-9154.